 There is a lot of research about women struggling to self-promote.
 They're less inclined to talk about their achievements than men, in part because our culture often expects women to be modest and humble — and punishes us when we deviate from these expectations.
 And so it’s important to consider how to best answer this question while also bearing in mind this somewhat challenging context.

-In order to develop some strategies on how tackle this somewhat tricky question, Refinery29 spoke with three career coaches for strategies on how best to approach — and nail — this tough interview question.
+In order to develop some strategies on how tackle this somewhat tricky question, Refinery29 asked three career coaches to share a strategy on how best to approach — and nail — this tough interview question.

 Lopez explains that while most people tend to regurgitate what’s already on their résumé, candidates should dig deeper and really illustrate why and how they will be a great fit for the position.